-How do you get started as a Pinterest Account Manager?
+How do you become a Pinterest Virtual Assistant?

-If you’re both a heavy Pinterest user (2+ hours/day) and in need of a flexible work-from-home job, being a Pinterest Account Manager might be the right fit for you.
+If you’re both a heavy Pinterest user (2+ hours/day) and in need of a flexible work-from-home job, being a Pinterest Virtual Assistant might be the right fit for you.

 But how do you get started?